 Why is it the year of the PIG?

-The Pig is one of twelve zodiac animals which make up a twelve year cycle that many use to determine different personality traits and destinies.
+The Pig is one of twelve zodiac animals that make up a twelve-year cycle that many use to determine different personality traits and destinies.

-This year being the year of the Pig, which symbolises wealth, has a beautiful personality and is blessed with good fortune in life.
+This year being the year of the Pig, which symbolizes wealth, has a beautiful personality and is blessed with good fortune in life.

 Celebrations are happening internationally and right next door, as Tower Bar is bringing cultures together by hosting an array of activities.

-Sophia Lui is the Vice President International who organised the event to bring students and the community together for the celebrations.
+Sophia Lui is Vice President International who organized the event to bring students and the community together for the celebrations.

 There have also been plans for the rest of the week along with the menu as well as selling dumplings and decorating the bar.